easybuilders/easybuild-tutorial/docs/2021-lust/slurm_jobs.md

 * If you prefer having the entire log file stored in the Slurm job output files, you can use ``--logtostdout`` when submitting the jobs.
-This will result in extensive logging to your terminal window when submitting the jobs, but it will also make EasyBuild log to ``stdout`` when the installation is running in the job, and hence the output will be captured in the job output files.
+This will result in extensive logging to your terminal window when submitting the jobs, but it will also make EasyBuild log to ``stdout`` when the installation is running in the job, and hence the log messages will be captured in the job output files.

 The same remark applies to build directories: they should be on a local filesystem (to avoid problems